Adap-Financeira/CashChat-Dashboard/frontend/README.md

 * [ ] Create a error page
 * [ ] Create whatsapp button to redirect user to whatsapp of adap
-* [ ] After a certain time with the application not used, the token is removed and then the request does not work well.
-Create a function to refresh the token in the cookie.